Percival Savage: Gallipoli and Egypt

-Company diaries show the Engineers (also called sappers) digging firing line and communication trenches, sniping posts, machine gun pits and a well.
+Company diaries show the engineers (also called sappers) digging firing line and communication trenches, sniping posts, machine gun pits and a well.
 They created barbed wire barriers, prepared maps of the Turkish trenches and made hand grenades.
 Where trenches would be overlooked by the Turkish forces, tunnels were constructed.

 Savage progressed rapidly through the ranks.
-He was promoted to Lieutenant in February 1915, and Captain at ANZAC Cove five months later on 26 July 1915.
-From September 1915 on, he wrote the company's official diary.
-On 11 November 1915, shortly after Savage's 21st birthday, the 3rd Field Company Engineers withdrew from Gallipoli back to Egypt.
+He was promoted to lieutenant in February 1915, and captain on 26 July.
+From September 1915 on, he wrote the company's official unit diary.
+On 11 November, shortly after Savage's 21st birthday, the 3rd Field Company Engineers withdrew from Gallipoli back to Egypt.

 On 19 March 1916, while stationed at Serapeum, Egypt, they were inspected by the Prince of Wales.

 France and the Western Front

 On 26 March 1916, he embarked on the HMT Maryland for Marseille, France, along with 35 other troops and 74 horses.
 While stationed at Sailly in France, he was commissioned to the rank of Major on 12 May 1916, at the age of 21, the youngest Major in the AIF.

 In late July 1916, he fought at the Battle of Pozières (part of the Battle of the Somme), for which he was awarded the Distinguished Service Order (19 August 1916).
 He was chosen (together with Colonel J.A.
 "Reg" Robinson) to represent the first AIF at an award ceremony in Buckingham Palace.
 He received the DSO from George V. The DSO was: